From Accra to VeDeme and why you shouldn’t give up

 I read the message sent on the 28th of September 2010, repeatedly; excited as always when I read nice messages from friends and admirers I have never met before and may probably never meet.

 The sender of the message wanted me to visit the orphanage.
-Touching as it felt, I was not sure if I was going to honour that request especially as the location was out of Accra.
+Touching as it felt, I was not sure if I was going to honor that request especially as the location was out of Accra.

 Not to let this “friend” feel bad, I responded, promising to do that during the Christmas period and that meant just about three months from the date he had sent the message.
 My response got my “friend” sending me more messages, sometimes telling me about how he was faring at school and also sharing with me some interesting activities at the orphanage.

 Fast forward to September 2017, and that was when I stepped foot at the orphanage for the first time.
 Hmmm!
 Seven years after I made a promise, right?
 In between, this boy would not give up.
 He consistently sent me messages to remind me about my promise.
-He also made me aware, how disappointed they were at the orphanage as I kept postponing my visit.
+He also made me aware, of how disappointed they were at the orphanage as I kept postponing my visit.

 To compensate them, I got some food items delivered to the “unknown boy” and all the children at the orphanage in 2016.

-Though excited with the gesture, he would not hide the fact that the children at the orphanage want to see me.
+Though excited with the gesture, he would not hide the fact that the children at the orphanage wanted to see me.
 This will force me to plan my trip to the Volta Region in September 2017, but I wasn’t going to travel alone.
 I went with the Joy In Giving team and that trip was made even grand with the kind sponsorship of Partners of the Joy In Giving Foundation, the Melcom Group, Patrick Quainoo Ministries, and the Mothers of Africa.

 The four-hour trip from Accra to VeDeme began very early in the morning.
 The road is full of patches and potholes.
 VeDeme is on the way to Hohoe.
-I remember, the driver of the bus whom I had been assured was very familiar with the Accra -Volta road missed the turning at the Ve junction.
+I remember the driver of the bus whom I had been assured was very familiar with the Accra -Volta road missed the turning at the Ve junction.
 We had to make a U-turn after driving on for about thirty to forty-five -minutes with no sign of the orphanage insight.
 With the help of one of the volunteers who hails from the Volta Region, we finally found the Ve junction that leads to the Volta Home.
 A few minutes’ drive saw us reaching our destination- the Volta Home Orphanage.

 That is when I met my “unknown friend“ for the first time.
 He is Charles Annabi.
 His parents are the owners of the orphanage.
 He was in Junior High School when he first contacted me through Facebook but has now graduated from Senior High school and is currently pursuing further education at the University.